-Veterans and their family members are eligible to receive benefits from the US Department of Veterans Affairs (VA).
-The VA provides a wide range of medical benefits that are available to all veterans who are enrolled in their healthcare system.
-Eligibility for enrollment into the VA system depends on a number of factors.
+Veterans and their family members are eligible for benefits from the US Department of Veterans Affairs (VA).
+The VA offers a wide range of medical benefits to those in their healthcare system.
+A person's eligibility depends on a number of factors.
 To enroll, veterans must complete an application.

-The VA medical benefits package provides comprehensive preventive care services, diagnostic and treatment services, and medications and other supplies.
-These benefits are available in VA hospitals and clinics throughout the country.
+The VA medical benefits package offers preventive care services, diagnostic and treatment services, and medicines and other supplies.
+These benefits are available in VA hospitals and in clinics around the country.

 - Health education programs

 Some services may require a co-payment.
 It depends on your eligibility and priority status.

 Veterans who were actively enrolled in the United States Army, Navy, Air Force, Marines, or Coast Guard (or Merchant Marines during World War II) and were discharged under other-than-dishonorable conditions may be eligible for benefits.
 Reservists for the National Guard who were called to active duty by a Federal Executive Order may also qualify.
 Healthcare is available from the VA to many more veterans than just those who served in combat, were injured, or have health problems.

 Finding out your priority level under the VA program is not as easy.
 There are many steps to follow.

 The VA holds an annual enrollment.
 Veterans who have service-connected disabilities and those below the low-income threshold are given priority.